benjaminspak/301-Days-Of-Code/log.md

 After finishing all the regex revision lessons, I am going to document all the lessons and codes of regex on one log so that it is easier for me to retrieve later whenever I need them again.

+## Log 61
+### Day 61 :[12th August 2020]

+Today's progress: Continuing with my regex journey.
+Learnt how to match numbers, non numbers, greedy, lazy ranges, and many more, there are still eight more topics to cover again for revision in regex and I should be able to finish in two days time after which I will log my regex journey in another repo or this repo, I am not yet sure as of now.
+I also want to revise my es6 but not sure if I should do that first or straight away proceed to react projects

+Thoughts of the day = It is a very steep climb to reach my react journey peak, hehehe